Yucheng0208/YOLOv5-and-OpenPose-Combined/README.md

 # Computer Vision-Based Bus Stop Passenger Detection System

-This project aims to develop a computer vision-based bus stop passenger detection system by integrating YOLOv5 for object detection and OpenPose for pose estimation.
-The system can detect passengers waiting at bus stops, recognize whether they are using wheelchairs or other assistive devices, and provide voice alerts to the driver.
+This project aims to develop a computer vision-based bus stop passenger detection system.
+It integrates YOLOv5 for object detection and OpenPose for pose estimation.
+The System can detect passengers waiting at bus stops, recognize whether they are using wheelchairs or other assistive devices, and provide voice alerts to the driver.

 ## Abstract

 Passenger transport is one of the most common ways of commuting in Taiwan.
 It plays an important role in the transportation system due to its large number of stations, dense frequency, and cheap transportation.
-Due to the unfriendly transportation environment and a large number of passengers, a blind spot of passenger transportation exists, which leads to traffic accidents at the station.
-We research to make the "Bus Stop Passenger Detection System".
-Taking the object detection of "Wheelchairs" into consideration, it is more convenient to assist the disabled to find the passenger transportation system, which makes Taiwan's transportation system more convenient.
+Due to the unfriendly transportation environment and a large number of passengers, a blind spot exists in passenger transportation, which leads to traffic accidents at the station.
+We research to make the "Bus Stop Passenger Detection System."
+Taking the object detection of "Wheelchairs" into consideration, it is more convenient to assist people with disabilities to find the passenger transportation system, which makes Taiwan's transportation system more convenient.

 Published in: 2023 IEEE 3rd International Conference on Electronic Communications, Internet of Things and Big Data (ICEIB)